ubuntudroid/automerge-labeler/README.md

 # automerge-labeler

-GitHub action which labels pull requests with are scheduled to be auto-merged for better visibility in the pull request overview.
+GitHub action which labels pull requests scheduled to be auto-merged for better visibility in the pull request overview.

 # Setup